canonical/ubuntu-frame/docs/how-to/using-ubuntu-frame/using-an-alternative-graphics-userspace.md

 ## The issue

-On "desktop" linux installations there are limited options for the graphics stack, and most systems will run with the "open" Mesa graphics drivers and/or Nvidia drivers.
+On "desktop" Linux installations there are limited options for the graphics stack, and most systems will run with the "open" Mesa graphics drivers and/or Nvidia drivers.

 The IoT world is a bit more varied, often with device specific drivers provided by the board manufacturer.
 [Ubuntu Frame](https://snapcraft.io/ubuntu-frame) is designed to work with graphics stacks that provide KMS, `libgbm` and an EGL supporting [EGL_WL_bind_wayland_display](https://www.khronos.org/registry/EGL/extensions/WL/EGL_WL_bind_wayland_display.txt).